MicrosoftDocs/memdocs/memdocs/intune/apps/protect-edge-mam-windows.md

 > [!NOTE]
 > For more information about MAM, see [Mobile Application Management (MAM) basics](../apps/app-management.md#mobile-application-management-mam-basics).

 Both end-users and organizations need to have protected organizational access from personal devices.
 Organizations need to ensure that corporate data is protected on personal, unmanaged devices.
 As an Intune admin, you have the responsibility to determine how members (end-users) of your organization access corporate resources in a protected way from an unmanaged device.
-You need to ensure when accessing organizational data, that the unmanaged devices are healthy, the applications adhere to your organization data's protection policies, and that the end-user’s unmanaged assets on their device are not impacted by your organization's polices.
+You need to ensure when accessing organizational data, that the unmanaged devices are healthy, the applications adhere to your organization data's protection policies, and that the end-user’s unmanaged assets on their device aren't impacted by your organization's policies.
 This capability is available by using Microsoft Edge to access corporate data on Windows client devices.

 As the Intune admin, you need to have the following app management functionality:
 - Ability to deploy app protection policies to apps/users protected by the Intune APP SDK
 - Ability to configure app Health Checks (aka Conditional Launch) and Access policies to apps/users protected by the Intune APP SDK
 - Ability to define sites protected by Conditional Access and protection policy
 - Ability to designate risk level for allowing end users to access corporate resource
-- Ability to setup tenant-based connector for Mobile Threat Defense (MTD)
+- Ability to set up tenant-based connector for Mobile Threat Defense (MTD)
 - Ability to deploy a selective wipe command to protected applications

 Members of your organization (end-users) expect to have the following functionality for their accounts:
-- Ability to login to Azure Active Directory (AAD) to access sites protected by Conditional Access
+- Ability to log in to Azure Active Directory (AAD) to access sites protected by Conditional Access
 - Ability to view health data on device, in the case where a device is considered unhealthy
 - Ability to have access revoked to resources when a device remains unhealthy
 - Ability to be informed, with clear remediation steps, when access is controlled by an administrator policy